-Me and Chase have gone round a bit in Thailand, so I thought I’d be ready to share some advice on how to travel with your dog – and save you from making the mistakes I’ve made.
-We travel the route Bangkok – Koh Phangan so I will also explain this in detail.
+Chase and I have traveled quite extensively in Thailand, so I thought I’d share some advice on how the pet travel in Thailand works.
+This will hopefully also save you from making the same mistakes I’ve made.
+We have traveled the route Bangkok – Koh Phangan most often so I will explain this journey in detail.
 To Rayong and Pattaya we have used a taxi.

 When you arrive at the train station, you can hire a guy with a trolley to help with your luggage.
 I have managed to walk around with my 20kg rucksack, 8kg backpack on my chest, a handbag, dog in one hand and dog’s crate in another.
 Furthermore, add plus 30 degrees (Celsius that is), humidity and sweat to the equation = nightmare.
 Believe me.
 Just hire the guy.

-Then make your way to the platform if you are traveling on the same day, or if you have time, go for the last wee.
+Then make your way to the platform if you are traveling on the same day, or if you have time, go for the last wee with your dog.
 After that, you need to leave your furry friend in the cargo car.
 I’m lucky that Chase can hold it pretty good so no pee accidents have happened so far.

 General advice on how to travel with your pet in Thailand

 Bear in mind, that trains are often late.
-From Bangkok, it’s nicer because the train is there already and it’s more likely to leave close to the scheduled time.
+From Bangkok, it’s more convenient, because the train is waiting there already (well… most likely at least).
 If you are heading back, say from Surat Thani or Chumphon, you might need to wait a couple of hours along the way, at the station, if you are unlucky.
 Not so pleasant but what can you do.

 Travel at night to make it comfy for your dog.
 I haven’t traveled during the day at all.
 I would be worried about the temperature inside the cargo car, even though I think they have fans there (once checked, and they had them).
 At night, it’s not hot at all, and can even be a bit chilly, in my opinion.

 Further, perhaps it is good to mention that the dog can be in a crate/ dog kennel if the driver seems reluctant.
 An average Thai wouldn’t know what these mean, so just use the word “box” instead.
-I would advise you to have an old towel etc with you to keep the seats clean if the pet is allowed to be inside (or perhaps is a bit dirty or wet after rain).
+I would advise you to have an old towel with you to keep the seats clean if the pet is allowed to be inside (or perhaps your dog might be a bit dirty or wet after rain).
 Or similarly, if the crate is not super clean and needs to be in the backseat, might be wise to have a rug underneath.

 Liked it, Pin It!